-The public is welcome to attend the college's first Criminal Justice Open House from 6-8 p.m.
-Wednesday, March 21, in Haskell Hall, located on the college's Godfrey Campus.
+The college's Criminal Justice Open House will run from 6-8 p.m., Wednesday, March 11, in Haskell Hall, Room 225, located on the college's Godfrey Campus.

 Prospective students and guests will have the opportunity to tour classroom facilities and learn more about the program, enrollment process and financial aid opportunities.
-They will also be able to dive deeper into the subjects of law enforcement, corrections and courts during 20-minute breakout sessions taking place at 6:40, 7 and 7:20 p.m.